Towards field theory of multiple D0-branes. Hamiltonian mechanics and quantization of simplest 3D prototype of multiple D0-brane system: Some properties of 3D mD field theory equations

 If we set the number $N$ of D0-branes to unity, $N=1$, the matrix fields disappear so that the state vector becomes superfield in a center of mass superspace, which is usual superspace enlarged by spinor frame variables (Lorentz harmonic superspace in terminology of \cite{Bandos:1990ji})

 and the above system of equations for this vector reduces to

-This system of equations describes the free (super)field theory of single 3D counterpart of D$0$ brane, i.e. of the massive ${\cal N}=3$ superparticle in $\text{D}=3$.
-In Appendix \ref{App=D0} we show how to obtain that straightforwardly by quantization of massive superparticle in its spinor moving frame formulation.
-Of course the quantization of such a simple system in the standard formulation described by the de Azc\'arraga-Lukierski action \eqref{SD0=A+L} is much simpler, but in our case this more complicated quantization makes sense as it describes $N=1$ limit of our simplest counterpart of multiple D$0$ system which is known presently in its spinor moving frame formulation only.
+This system of equations describes the free (super)field theory of single 3D counterpart of D$0$ brane, i.e. of a massive ${\cal N}=2$ superparticle in $\text{D}=3$.
+In Appendix \ref{App=D0} we show how to obtain those straightforwardly by quantization of massive superparticle in its spinor moving frame formulation.
+While the quantization of such a simple system in the standard formulation described by the de Azc\'arraga-Lukierski action \eqref{SD0=A+L} is much simpler, in our case to follow this more complicated quantization makes sense as it describes the $N=1$ limit of our simplest counterpart of the multiple D$0$ system which is currently known only in its spinor moving frame formulation.

 Eqs. \eqref{d-dxA=0} and \eqref{d-dthw1N} result in independence of the state vector superfield $\Xi$ on ${\rm x}_A, \bar{{\rm x}}_A; \theta^w, \bar{\theta}^{\bar{w}}$,

 Eqs. \eqref{d-dbthw1N} and \eqref{id-xx01N} are easily solved by \be \Xi_0 = e^{im{\rm x}^{(0)} - 2m {\theta}^{\bar{w}}\bar{\theta}^{{w}}} \, \chi ( {\theta}^{\bar{w}}, \bar{w}_\alpha, w_\alpha) \; \equiv e^{im{\rm x}^{(0)} } \, (1- 2 m{\theta}^{\bar{w}}\bar{\theta}^{{w}})\, \chi ( {\theta}^{\bar{w}}, \bar{w}_\alpha, w_\alpha) \; \qquad \ee